D

 v=DMARC1; p=reject; rua=mailto:dmarc-reports@example.com; pct=25

-When combined with aggregate reports, the pct tag helps domain owners measure how DMARC policies affect different mail streams and sending services.
+When combined with aggregate reports, the pct tag was meant to help domain owners measure how policies affected different mail streams.
+Aggregate reports still do that job.
+The sampling tag does not.

 DMARC pct and DMARCeye